Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   (*CAUTION*: package `google-chrome-stable` as given by the script).
-  As browsers `firefox`, `chromium` and Google `chrome` are available, Google `chrome` is the only non-open source, but it is the sole supporting the important markdown extension markdown viewer 3.9.
+  As browsers `firefox`, `chromium` and Google `chrome` are available, Google `chrome` is the only non-open source, but it is the sole supporting the important markdown extension markdown viewer.
-  It is installed by the installation script already.
-What we need is extensions.
+  It is installed by the installation script already and also the extensions are assumed to be installed with a script.
+  Let us skip the [details](#sssInstScript) for now.
   Make the default browser.

-  Enter Settings--!>Extensions, activate "Developer Mode" and in the menu choose (**bottom!**)
+  Enter Settings--!>Extensions, activate "Developer Mode".
-  "Open Chrome Webstore" and from that choose the extensions we need:
+  One of the extensions must still be configured manually:

   - "Markdown Viewer".
 Allow file access and collect errors.
     An icon "m" occurs in the toolbar.
     I feel theme markdown is best.